ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 ### VMware vSphere version
 {: #vc_orderinginstance-vsphere-license}

-For vCenter Server with NSX-V instances, select whether to order vSphere Enterprise Plus 6.7u2 or vSphere Enterprise Plus 6.5u3.
+* For vCenter Server with NSX-V instances, select whether to order vSphere Enterprise Plus 6.7u3 or vSphere Enterprise Plus 6.5u3.

-For vCenter Server with NSX-T instances, only the vSphere Enterprise Plus 6.7u2 license is supported and it is selected by default.
+* For vCenter Server with NSX-T instances, only the vSphere Enterprise Plus 6.7u3 license is supported and it is selected by default.
+* If you are using vSAN storage, even though vSphere 6.7u3 might be selected, vSphere ESXi 6.7u2 will be installed.

 ### VMware NSX networking solution
 {: #vc_orderinginstance-nsx}